jfrog/frogbot/README.md

 report.
 In order to include all of the vulnerabilities in the report, including older ones that weren't added by this PR, use the JF_INCLUDE_ALL_VULNERABILITIES environment variable.

+The Frogbot GitLab flow is as follows:
-1. A developer opens a merge request.
+1. The developer opens a merge request.
-2. A maintainer of the repository triggers the manual **frogbot-scan** job.
+2. The maintainer of the repository triggers the manual *frogbot-scan* job.
 3. Frogbot is triggered by the job, scans the merge request, and adds a comment with the scan results.
-4. Frogbot can be triggered again following new commits, by triggering the **frogbot-scan** job again.
+4. Frogbot can be triggered again following new commits, by triggering the *frogbot-scan* job again.
    [![GitLab CI Run Button](./images/gitlab-run-button.png)]

 #### Bitbucket Server